-Rebecca holds a PhD in geography from the University of Toronto in Canada.
+Rebecca holds a PhD in Geography from the University of Toronto in Canada.
 Her research focused on linking spatiotemporal analysis of vegetation from satellite images to climate predictions.
-Further, she completed a MSc in environmental modelling and a BSc (Hons) from the University of Western Australia in information technology and geography.
+Further, she completed an MSc in Environmental Modelling and a BSc (Hons) in Information Technology and Geography from the University of Western Australia.

-Rebecca joined the Curtin Institute for Computation (CIC) in January 2020 as a Senior Data Scientist.
-Through the CIC, Rebecca works with the Curtin Open Knowledge Initiative (COKI), a world leading hub for researching open knowledge.
-Her role with COKI focuses on designing and implementing data analytics and visualisation of large datasets and translating between the technical and applied sides of projects.
+Rebecca joined the CIC in January 2020 as a senior data scientist.
+Through the CIC, Rebecca works with the Curtin Open Knowledge Initiative (COKI), a world-leading hub for researching open knowledge.
+Her role with COKI focuses on designing and implementing data analytics and visualising large datasets, and translating between the technical and applied sides of projects.

 Her key competencies and research interests include:

 - Spatial Analysis, Remote Sensing (including Thermal) and Image Analysis

 - Data Workflows and Quality Control